-- SECTIONS 1 General Information
+- 1 General Information

-- 2 Wiring

-- 3 Electrical
+- 2 Electrical

-- 4 Installation Considerations
+- 3 Installation Considerations

-- 5 Trunk Mounting Considerations
+- 4 Trunk Mounting Considerations

-- 6 Reference Information
+- 5 Reference Information

 NOTE: The descriptions and specifications contained in this manual were in effect at the time this manual was approved for printing.
-Ford Motor Company reserves the right to discontinue models at any time, or change specifications or design without notice and without incurring any obligation.
+Ford Motor Company reserves the right to discontinue models at any time, or change specifications or design without notice and without obligation.